On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

-\paragraph{ND-MT can keep the semantic equivalence} We observe that the performance gaps (Figure~\ref{fig:delta_semantic_mean_en-zh}) for semantic-based metrics are substantially smaller than those for lexical-based metrics (Figure~\ref{fig:delta_lexical_mean_en-zh}), with differences below 10 percentage points for most MT systems, except for specific cases like llama2-pre-7 and llama2-chat-70.
-The average standard deviation values (Figure~\ref{fig:delta_semantic_std_en-zh}) remain below 10 percentage points across all metrics, demonstrating strong semantic equivalence under non-deterministic settings.
-For a better understanding, we provide the baseline results in Appendix~\ref{results_greedy}.
+\paragraph{ND-MT maintains the semantic equivalence} Figure~\ref{fig:delta_semantic_mean_en-zh} illustrate the mean delta results for semantic metrics.
+We first find that semantic-based metrics are substantially smaller than those for lexical-based metrics (Figure~\ref{fig:delta_lexical_mean_en-zh}), with differences below 10 percentage points for most MT systems, except for specific cases like Llama-2-7b (pre-trained)~\cite{llama2} and Llama-2-70b-chat (instruct-tuned)~\cite{llama2}.
+Apart from that, the Std delta results from Figure~\ref{fig:delta_semantic_std_en-zh} almost remain below 10 percentage points across all metrics, demonstrating the MT systems maintain strong semantic equivalence under non-deterministic settings.
+In-depth discussion and baseline results are provided in Appendix~\ref{results_greedy}.

-\paragraph{ND-MT has the potential to provide better candidates than D-MT} We further explore the potential of non-deterministic MT systems in providing high-quality candidates.
-We select the best candidate according to each metric from the candidate group for each source, then compute the average maximum values across the dataset.
-Note that in real-world scenarios, references are unavailable; therefore, this analysis simulates the ideal performance potential of non-deterministic MT systems rather than actually selecting the "best" candidate based on specific metrics.
-Figure~\ref{fig:delta_max_en-zh} demonstrates overall improved performance for non-deterministic MT systems, revealing their substantial potential for generating higher-quality candidates.
-This finding validates prior work on data augmentation and candidate selection using non-deterministic MT systems.
+\paragraph{ND-MT has the potential to provide better candidates than D-MT} We further investigate the capacity of ND-MT systems to generate superior-quality candidates.
+Specifically, we identify the best-performing candidate within each group according to each metric and compute the average maximum scores across the dataset.
+It is important to note that in real-world deployment, reference translations are typically unavailable; consequently, practical systems must rely on selection strategies such as Minimum Bayes Risk (MBR) decoding~\cite{muller-sennrich-2021-understanding} with auxiliary ranking functions~\cite{gonzalez-rubio-casacuberta-2013-improving}.
+Therefore, these \textit{Max Delta} results should be interpreted as the theoretical potential of ND-MT to produce high-quality translations.
+As illustrated in Figure~\ref{fig:delta_max_en-zh}, ND-MT systems demonstrate a consistent and substantial performance gain on both lexical and semantic, revealing their capacity to generate higher-quality outputs than deterministic baselines.
+Furthermore, our findings validate the existence of a high quality upper bound, suggesting that deterministic selection methods (like MBR) have significant room to improve final translation results.